 - Special Benefit

 - New Enterprise Incentive Scheme (NEIS)

 - Farm Household Allowance

-- You can demonstrate that you and your spouse or domestic partner meet low income provisions in the low income earners category.
+You must demonstrate that you and your spouse or domestic partner meet low-income provisions.

-From 1 July 2013 the water concession will be calculated as up to 30% of the total annual water bill, subject to the minimum and maximum amounts in the table below.
+The water concession is calculated as up to 30% of your total water bill for a financial year, subject to the minimum and maximum amounts in the table below.
 The concession amount is indexed each financial year.

-The current maximum sewerage rate remission is $114 per annum.
+The maximum sewerage rate remission is $114 per annum.
 This amount is indexed each financial year.

 How to apply

 Complete the online household concessions form to apply for a concession on water and sewerage rates, energy bills and the Cost of Living Concession.